Questions raised by councillors

 • There are 698 active applications registered with the Selby locality on North Yorkshire Home Choice.

-Question to Cllr Barbara Brodigan, Chair of the Children and Families Overview and Scrutiny Committee, from Cllr Chris Aldred submitted on 28 February 2024
+Question to Cllr Barbara Brodigan, Chair of the Children and Families Overview and Scrutiny Committee, from Cllr Chris Aldred submitted on 28 February 2024 - with response

 Were you, as I was, disappointed that neither the executive member for Children and Families or indeed any officers from Children and Young Peoples Services, were present at the meeting which took place in Thirsk on 7 February, organised by local foster carers through their local Foster Carer Associations, to highlight the current crisis facing Foster Carer Provision in North Yorkshire?
 Undoubtedly, those councillors, among them myself and yourself, who did attend, now have a fuller recognition of the daily challenges facing foster carers across the county and an understanding of some of the reasons why recruitment and retention of foster carers is a significant issue within Children and Young Peoples Services.